waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

   end
 end
 ```

 You should have run `rspec` without even thinking about it.
-And you have committed your code to Git right?  **You should commit on each RED - GREEN - REFACTOR cycle.**  You don't have to push to the remote repo each time as this is a back up; but certainly at least twice a day - how much code do you want to risk losing?
+Everything green?
+Just run your manual feature test checks in IRB and then you'll be ready to commit your code to GitHub right?
+Naturally you've been regularly backing up your code to GitHub all along :-) Just in case here's a reminder: **You should commit on each RED - GREEN - REFACTOR cycle.**  How much code do you want to risk losing in a computer crash?

 Speaking of RED - GREEN - REFACTOR, we haven't done any refactoring recently, so now would be a good time to look for opportunities.